CodePushGo/website/src/content/blog/en/capacitor-ota-updates-security-tips.md

 ### Security Maintenance

 Regularly review server logs and authentication systems to spot potential security threats early.
-Daily monitoring can uncover issues before they escalate - Capgo analytics back this up with data [\[1\]](https://capgo.app/).
+Daily monitoring can uncover issues before they escalate - CodePushGo analytics back this up with data [\[1\]](https://capgo.app/).
 Also, make it a habit to check critical security components like SSL certificates, API authentication tokens, and access controls.
 This ensures your encryption and authentication setups stay up-to-date.

 ### User Security Guide

 Help users stay secure by encouraging them to accept updates promptly.
 Clear communication is essential - keep users informed and address their concerns through feedback channels.

-> "Track update success rates and user engagement in real-time" - Capgo [\[1\]](https://capgo.app/)
+> "Track update success rates and user engagement in real-time" - CodePushGo [\[1\]](https://capgo.app/)

 ## Summary

 Effective OTA security relies on encryption, file verification, and consistent monitoring.
 When implemented correctly, these strategies lead to impressive update success rates [\[1\]](https://capgo.app/).

 End-to-end encryption plays a critical role in protecting OTA updates, blocking unauthorized access and tampering.
-For example, Capgo achieves a 95% update rate among active users within 24 hours, highlighting the importance of strong encryption [\[1\]](https://capgo.app/).
+For example, CodePushGo achieves a 95% update rate among active users within 24 hours, highlighting the importance of strong encryption [\[1\]](https://capgo.app/).
 These elements form the backbone of a secure and reliable OTA update system.

 | Security Component | Key Implementation | Benefit |
 | --- | --- | --- |